 After the download is finished, you will need to upload the file to your server through the page below.

 You can also update license through the page if you need.

-By default Ragic On-premises uses one of our mail server to send out e-mails.
-For Ragic server to send out e-mail using your specified e-mail server, you will need to setup the following SMTP / SMTPS configurations in the “Private Server Config” so that Ragic can use your mail server to send out e-mails.
+By default, Ragic On-premises uses one of our mail server to send out e-mails.
+For the Ragic server to send out e-mail using your specified e-mail server, you will need to set up the following SMTP / SMTPS configurations in the “Private Server Config” so that Ragic can use your mail server to send out e-mails.
 Remember to restart your Ragic service after changing any configurations:

 SMTP_SERVER=The SMTP / SMTPS server domain name / IP

 SMTP_SENDER_AUTH_USER=User name used to log in to SMTP